SummaryRead the full fact sheet

 - bipolar disorder – involves very extreme moods (either very high or very low) that can lead to psychotic symptoms

-- severe depression – depression can be so intense that it causes psychotic symptoms.
+- psychotic depression – depression can be so intense that it causes psychotic symptoms.

 Causes of psychosis

 The causes of psychosis are not fully understood.
-It is likely that psychosis is caused by a combination of hereditary and other factors.
-Psychosis may be associated with a chemical imbalance in the brain.
-Stress and certain drugs (for example, marijuana, speed or LSD) can trigger the first episode of psychosis.
+It is likely that psychosis is caused by a number of factors including:

 Diagnosis of psychosis